mainkoon81/Study-02-AB-Testing/README.md

 > Machine learning techniques:
  - It takes an `individual approach` towards making conclusions, as they attempt to predict an outcome for each specific data point.
+ - In LM, A coefficient describes the weight of the contribution of the corresponding independent variable.
+The parameter estimation refers to the process of using sample data to estimate the parameters of the selected distribution, in order to **minimize the cost function**.

 ### 1. Basic Sampling Test
  - When we have large sample sizes (n > 30), and variance is known: **z-test**